goruck/all/README.md

 The system needs both cloud and (home-side) device components.
 Amazon's Alexa was selected as the cloud speech service and Amazon Web Services' Lambda was selected to handle the cloud side processing required to interface between Alexa and the home-side devices.
 Alexa is a good choice given that its already integrated with Lambda and has a variety of voice endpoints including Echo and FireTV and it costs nothing to develop voice applications via the [Alexa Skills Kit](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit).
 [Lambda](https://aws.amazon.com/lambda/) is ideal for quickly handling bursty processing loads, which is exactly what is needed to control things with voice.
 It also has a free tier under a certain amount of processing and above that its still very inexpensive.
 So, Alexa and Lambda are reasonable cloud choices given the requirements above.

-The [Raspberry Pi 2](https://www.raspberrypi.org/blog/raspberry-pi-2-on-sale/) was designated as the platform to develop the home-side device components.
+The [Raspberry Pi 2](https://www.raspberrypi.org/blog/raspberry-pi-2-on-sale/) was designated as the platform to develop the home-side device components( All also supports the Raspberry Pi 3.)
 The platform has a powerful CPU, plenty RAM, a wide variety of physical interfaces, has support for many OSs, and is inexpensive.
 It is possible to use an even more inexpensive platform like [Arduino](https://www.arduino.cc/) but given its lower capabilities vis-a-vis the Raspberry PI this would limit the types of home-side applications that could be developed.
 For example, use of GNU/Linux is desirable in this project for extensibility and rapid development reasons.
 Arduino isn't really capable of running Linux but the Pi is.
 The downside of using the Pi plus a high-level OS like vanilla Linux is that the system cannot process quickly changing events (i.e., in "real-time").
 On the other hand, the Arduino running bare metal code is a very capable real-time machine.
 To be as extensible as possible, the system needs to support the development of real-time voice controlled applications and without complex device side architectures like using an Arduino to handle the fast events connected to a Pi to handle the complex events.
 Such an architecture would be inconsistent with the project requirements.
-Therefore [real-time Linux](https://rt.wiki.kernel.org/index.php/Main_Page) was chosen as the OS on the Pi.
+Therefore [real-time Linux](https://wiki.linuxfoundation.org/realtime/start) was chosen as the OS on the Pi.
 However, this comes with the downsides of using a non-standard kernel and real-time programming is less straightforward than standard application development in Linux userspace.

 In the reference design, the Pi's GPIOs are the primary physical interface to the devices around the home that are enabled with a voice UI.
 This allows maximum interface flexibility, and with using real-time Linux, the GPIO interface runs fast.
 The reference design enables GPIO reads and writes with less than 60 us latency, vanilla Linux at best can do about 20 ms. Of course, all the other physical interfaces (SPI, I2C, etc.) on the Pi are accessible in the reference design though the normal Linux methods.